rod-trent/Copilot-for-Security/Prompts/Plugins/Tanium.md

 # General Prompts:
 ```
-Tell me what computers are affected by CVE-2023-36805 and what patches are required. group them by OS platform in table format
+Tell me what computers are affected by CVE-2023-36805 and what patches are required.
+Group them by OS platform in table format
 ```
 ---
 ```